ministryofjustice/wp-user-roles/README.md

 ## Roles
 ### 1. Site Manager
-This role is similar to the standard Editor role except that is has the additional following capabilities
+This role is similar to the standard Editor role except that is has the additional following capabilities.

 * `list_users`
 * `create_users`